If you're interested in marketing communications and like to keep abreast of new trends and developments, consider a career as a digital marketer

 - Professional Diploma in Direct and Digital Marketing.

-For further information on available courses see Creative Skillset Courses Directory.
+To research alternative courses see Creative Skillset Courses Directory.

 As a graduate, your immediate prospects depend on the size and type of the organisation for which you work.
 Due to the fast changing and developing nature of the digital marketing sector, the more experience you gain early on, the more likely you will be to progress into more senior roles.